 Here is the transcript, with some handy links added in:

-This is Jupiter from the KBOO Youth Collective.
+This is Kid2 from the KBOO Youth Collective.
 Today my topic is Celiac Cross Contamination.

 I have celiac disease.
 It does bad things!
 When I eat gluten my body attacks itself and I get joint pains, stomach aches, dyslexia, fatigue, anxiety, and sores in my mouth.

 If you have celiac disease, it’s really important not to eat gluten.
 Gluten is the protein found in wheat, rye, barley, spelt, and some other grains.
 It’s also in oats that are not certified gluten-free.
 Gluten is also in a lot of processed foods.
 Even some “gluten-free” foods have a tiny bit of gluten in them.
 Gluten is also in a bunch of every day items, like glue, playdough, and shampoo.

 Short contact with gluten can contaminate other foods.
 A couple weeks ago we brought some homemade gluten-free apple crisp to our friends’ house, but ate it out of their hand-washed bowls.
 I got sick from that.